 You could be paying up to $10 per month per device that you rent from your ISP.
 So if you rent one cable box and one modem, you could be saving $20 per month right off the bat!
 If you buy your own equipment, you could save a lot of money in the long run.

-2. Shop Around For Auto Insurance
+2. Shop Around for Auto Insurance

 When was the last time you shopped around for auto insurance quotes?
 If it's been a long time, consider comparing rates.
 I do so every couple of years and have switched insurance providers a few times.
-Another way you can lower your monthly living expenses is to shop around for car insurance.
+Another way you can reduce your monthly expenses is to shop around for car insurance.

 It doesn't take long to compare quotes, and the savings are totally worth it.
 In 2019, I lowered our auto insurance premiums by about 25% by shopping around.